Sriram6000/Invoice-Processing-Automation-Solution-Architecture/03-roi-analysis/baseline-manual.md

 # Cost of Baseline — Manual Processing

-Establish the **current run‑rate** of manual AP operations to quantify the “cost of doing nothing.”
+The purpose of this section is to establish the **current run‑rate** of manual Account Payable's operations to quantify the "cost of doing nothing".

 ## Key Formulas
 FTE_manual = (Invoices × 6 / 60) / 1,680 = Invoices / 16,800